Mikhail Gorbachev: The Birthmark The World Forgot

 The Iron Curtain’s Rust

-Yet, as ferrous as the Iron Curtain was, it had rotten, and the end came quick.
+Yet, as ferrous as the Iron Curtain was, it had rusted to the point of no return with the end coming quick.
 On December 25, 1991, Mikhail Gorbachev announced to the world, via a live CNN feed filmed from within the walls of the Kremlin, that he was resigning his position as President of the Soviet Union, dissolving the last vestiges of the U.S.S.R.

-In the span of 6 years, Gorbachev took a U.S.S.R. heading squarely into the side of a cliff, and crash landed the C.I.S.
-He opened the valve of liberalization with Glasnost and Perestroika, which brought the clown to Eastern Europe.
-When the Baltics declared independence, Gorby could have released the kraken, but he didn’t.
+In the span of 6 years, Gorbachev took a U.S.S.R. heading squarely into the side of a cliff, and crash landed it as the fledgling, but ultimately ineffectual, C.I.S.
+He opened the valve of liberalization with Glasnost and Perestroika, which brought the McDonald’s clown to Eastern Europe.
+When the Baltics declared independence, Gorby could have released the Kraken, but he didn’t.

 Look, I’m not saying he should get a ticker-tape parade, but just a little bit of love for a real good man.
 People remember Gorbachev being ‘that guy with the birthmark on his head?’.
-Sad.
-I bet Gorbachev mopes about outside of the Kremlin gates, posing with tourists and doing his best Eduard Shevardnadze impression.
+Sadly, Gorbachev has been long forgotten by the world with rumors swirling that he can be spotted moping about the outside of the Kremlin gates, posing with tourists and doing his best Eduard Shevardnadze impression.

 But let’s not get too excited, he’s not batting in Mandela’s division, maybe more like F.W De Klerk‘s.
-Even Gorbachev admits it wasnt his aim to end the Soviet Union, but to modernize it.
+Even Gorbachev admits it wasn’t his aim to end the Soviet Union, but rather, to modernize it and bring about a form of Leninism fit for the 20th century.
 Yet Gorbachev’s reforms were snowflakes that unleashed an avalanche.
-In 6 years, it consumed the entire Eastern sphere; relegating the Cold War, the Soviet Union, and sadly, even Gorbachev to history’s dustbin.
+In 6 years, it consumed the entire Eastern sphere; relegating the Cold War, the Soviet Union, and sadly even Gorbachev, to history’s dustbin.

 Gorbachev, the man with a birth mark shaped like the Korean Peninsula, and who even in his demise chose not to revert to the atrocities of the past, was forgotten.